sequentech/documentation/docs/file-formats/ballot-encoding.md

 ## Introduction

-Ballots information needs to be encoded into a big integer, because that's how encryption in Sequent Tech works.
-At the same time, this number needs not to be too big specifically it needs to be smaller than the `q` value of the ElGamal encryption public key of the election.
+When encrypting ballots using ElGamal over multiplicative groups, ballot information must converted to an integer.
+This integer `m`, needs to fall in the range `1 <= m <= q` where `q` is the order of the subgroup used in the election parameters.
 Otherwise the ballot would require multiple ciphertexts and that would make things more complex and slow.

 Thus we have devised a specific procedure that is reasonably efficient to encode the ballots.
 It is a two steps process:
-1. First a json ballot needs to be encoded into a list of numbers and a list of bases.
+1. First a json ballot needs to be encoded into a [mixed-radix](https://en.wikipedia.org/wiki/Mixed_radix) representation, which is equivalent to a list of bases and  an equally sized list of digits.
-2. We use [Mixed radix] encoding to encode the list of numbers with their bases.
+2. Then we obtain the integer corresponding to the mixed-radix representation, following a generalization of [horner's method](https://en.wikipedia.org/wiki/Horner%27s_method) as applied to positional number systems.

-So the first step we apply is to convert the ballot to a list of bases and a list of numbers for each base, and then apply a mixed radix encoding to arrive to the final number to be encrypted with ElGamal.
+So the first step we apply is to encode the ballot as a list of bases and a list of digits, which consitutute the mixed-radix representation of the ballot.
+Then we convert this mixed-radix representation to its equivalent integer, to be encrypted with ElGamal.

-As a minor detail, one should also note that the number 0 is not encryptable in ElGamal so during encryption we always sum +1 before performing the encryption.
+Note that the required bases present in a mixed-radix representation are determined on a per-contest basis, according to the range of ballot values that contest needs to encode.
+These bases are therefore common to all ballots for the contest.
+Conversely, the list of values that a particular ballot encodes is naturally specific to that ballot.

 ## Basics